-This section is to be completed by the Claims Administrator Employee Last Name Employee First Nan ne N ΛI Claims Administrator Claims Rep presentative Claims Mailing Address City State Zip Code Claim No. Claims Phone Number Date of Injury I request a total of \$other documentation must be attached. for reim nbursement for expense es Complete receipts or Injured Employee Signature: Date MM/DD/YYYY If you would like to request reimbursemen and mail it to the claims adjuster with docu је If you have requested \$500 in miscellane travel expenses, telephone or Internet according ١, For computer equipment purchases, plea and mail it to the claims adjuster with appr • et for Purchase of Con nputer Equipment (page 4)
+This section is to be completed by the Clai Employee Last Name ims Administrator Employee First Na me MI

+Claims Administrator Claims Rep presentative

+Claims Mailing Address

+City State Zip Code Claim No.

+Claims Phone Number Date of Injury

+I request a total of \$ other documentation must be attached. for reim bursement for expens ses Complete receipts or

+Injured Employee Signature: Date MM/DD/YYYY

+If you would like to request reimbursement of expenses for tuition, fees, books, and tools, please complete this page and mail it to the claims adjuster with documentation substantiating your expenses.